asdf-format/asdf-standard/source/file_layout.rst

 - Over a network protocol, such as HTTP, a client may only need to access some of the blocks.
-While reading a subset of the file can be done using HTTP ``Range`` headers, it still requires one (small) request per block to "jump" through the file to determine the start location of each block.
-This can become time-consuming over a high-latency network if there are many blocks.
+While reading a subset of the file can be done using HTTP ``Range`` headers, not all web servers support this HTTP feature.
 Exploded form allows each block to be requested directly by a specific URI.

 - An ASDF writer may stream a table to disk, when the size of the table is not known at the outset.
 Using exploded form simplifies this,